Parable of the Renegades

 Before she could process what was going on, Viola suddenly found herself shaking hands with Davis again - both hands this time, right after he ran back to her with almost inhuman speed that could probably beat the records of the entire track team.

 "You're his cousin!?
-HOOOOOOWEEEEEEEE!"
+HOOOOOOWEEEEEEEE!!!"
 The handshaking gradually became more and more intense as Davis suddenly decided that Viola was "interesting" again.
 It just took one word, no, maybe two for good measure, to rekindle it.
 "Well then, I think we're gonna get along just fine!
 If you need help with anything or if you just want to hang out for I dunno, anything, just contact me!
 I will definitely reply immediately and I'll be available 24/7!"

-Viola was surprised by what Davis said just now because contradicted his earlier statement.
+Viola was surprised by what Davis said just now because it contradicted his earlier statement.
 "But you just said you're very busy and--"

 "I'm looking forward to that first call or text, Violaaaaaaa!!!!"
-Davis didn't let Viola finish her point as he had already sprinted off to the gymnasium, performing jumping for joy poses every few seconds like he had already graduated to the inconvenience of some students he ran past.
+Davis didn't let Viola finish as he had already sprinted off to the gymnasium, performing jumping for joy poses every few seconds like he had already graduated to the inconvenience of some students he ran past.

 "Huh, what an energetic dude.
 I'd say you're lucky to have someone like him as a friend.
 Right, Lucas?"

-"Y-Yeah...
+"Y-yeah...
 I guess."
 This was the first time that Lucas felt really happy on a Monday morning, aside from the times' classes had been canceled.

-"S-So... when Rea said someone from her side of the family was moving to Cameron's Feint, it turned out to be you.
+"S-so... when Rea said someone from her side of the family was moving to Cameron's Feint, it turned out to be you.
 I-I guess that's why she kept the name a secret."

 "That's right," Viola confirmed with a nod.
 "Wait, why didn't Auntie Rea tell you it was me?"

-"W-Who knows?"
+"W-who knows?"
 Lucas tried to keep himself calm and composed and only managed to do so with some difficulty.
 He couldn't stop his two index fingers from fidgeting as they kept pushing against each other.
 Deep in his thoughts, Lucas imagined that Rea must have been laughing at this moment, if only she witnessed this.